felipeplets/jbabel/README.md

 {'HELLOWORLD':'Hello world!'}
 ```

-Now creates your .html file that loads jquery and jbabel libraries and add the following content in he <body>:
+Now creates your .html file that loads jquery and jbabel libraries and add the following content in he body:

 ```html
 <h1 data-i18n="HELLOWORLD"></h1>